 For aspects such as quality, timeliness, and the format of information and data, we refer to the discussions in earlier Chapters 3, 4, and 5.
-A crucial input here will be the one provided by the Hi-Drive consortium (in which a significant amount of OEMs are present, and which forms a sort of continuation of the L3-Pilot project, at least for when it comes down to the adopted standards for data formats).
-The results of the Hi-Drive analysis of key ODD attributes are expected for October 2022, meaning that we will be able to incorporate this in the next iteration of the current deliverable.
+A crucial input here is the one provided by the Hi-Drive consortium (in which a significant amount of OEMs are present, and which forms a sort of continuation of the L3-Pilot project, at least for when it comes down to the adopted standards for data formats).
+The Hi-Drive use case descriptions (Bolovinou et al. 2023) so far do not contradict our findings.

 A final word regarding open data.
 In principle it does not matter whether data is truly open or not, at least not for the purposes of quality and security assessments.
-All data, regardless their dissemination and access levels, must comply with the aforementioned standards and agreements.
+All data, regardless their dissemination and access levels, must comply with the afore-mentioned standards and agreements.